 Embarking on affordable travels in our 50s, or as some whimsically call our “senior” years (since when is 50 senior?), hasn’t just been a dream; it’s our reality.

-We’ve been on the road since 2017, mastering the art of travelling cheaply, with over $100,000 saved.
+We’ve been on the road since 2017, mastering the art of travelling cheaply, and we’ve saved over $100,000.

 As full-time travellers, we’ve transformed our budgeting skills into a passport for ongoing adventures, and we’re here to guide you through travelling cheaply without missing a beat.